abdusabri/bit-docs/content/docs/cli-add.md

 ### Tracking components for each sub-directory, and tests from a separate directory tree

-Now this is a common one: your code is under `src` folder, and your tests are under `tests` folder:
+Now this is a common one: your code is under `src` directory, and your tests are under `tests` directory:

 ```bash
 └───src